awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

    1. Choose **Global** as the location:
 ![\[Screenshot of the database location choices when creating an Aurora cluster.
 Choose "global" to create an Aurora global databases.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-create-global-01c.png)
 **Note**
  Choosing **Global** sets up the global database and the primary Aurora cluster\.
-Once the global database is created and available, you can add the secondary AWS Region\.
+Once the global database is created and available, you can add a secondary AWS Region\.

 1. Fill in the remaining settings using the same decision process as for other Aurora clusters\.
 For more information about creating an Aurora DB cluster, see [Creating an Amazon Aurora DB Cluster](Aurora.CreateInstance.md)\.
 ![\[Screenshot showing supplemental settings when creating an Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-create-global-02.png)